High Fire Risk in Sweden Due to Extremely Dry Conditions

 A sunny start to the week.
 Then the risk of forest fires is extremely high in large parts of southern and central Sweden.
-Locally, it can be extremely dry, says SMHI's meteorologist Linus Falk to TT.
+Locally, it can be extremely dry, says SMHI's meteorologist Linus Falk.

 With temperatures expected to rise to around 20 degrees from north to south, Monday will be warm in almost the entire country.

-It has been dry for a longer period, so you need to be aware that fires easily arise and spread, says Linus Falk at SMHI.
+It has been dry for a longer period, so you need to be aware that fires can easily start and spread, says Linus Falk at SMHI.

 Where the risks have decreased

-We see that the weekend's rain has dampened the forest fire risks, says Linus Falk.
+There, we see that the forest fire risks have decreased after the weekend's rain, says Linus Falk.

 In the snow-free areas of Norrland, SMHI also warns of grass fires – and after the warm Monday, the fire warnings are likely to remain in place even on Tuesday.

-SMHI urges private persons to keep themselves updated on any eventual fire prohibitions.
+SMHI urges private persons to keep themselves updated on any potential fire bans.

 "Under control"